datafold/demo/README.md

 - several 'master' branches, corresponding to the various supported cloud data platforms
   - `master` - 'primary' master branch, runs in Snowflake
   - `master-databricks` - 'secondary' master branch, runs in Databricks, is reset to the `master` branch daily or manually when needed via the `branch_replication.yml` workflow
+  - `master-bigquery` - 'secondary' master branch, runs in BigQuery, is reset to the `master` branch daily or manually when needed via the `branch_replication.yml` workflow
 - several GitHub Actions workflows illustrating CI/CD best practices for dbt Core
   - dbt PR job - is triggered on PRs targeting the `master` branch, is executed in Snowflake
   - dbt prod - is triggered on pushes into the `master` branch, is executed in Snowflake
   - dbt PR job (Databricks) - is triggered on PRs targeting the `master-databricks` branch, is executed in Databricks
   - dbt prod (Databricks) - is triggered on pushes into the `master-databricks` branch, is executed in Databricks
+  - dbt PR job (BigQuery) - is triggered on PRs targeting the `master-bigquery` branch, is executed in BigQuery
+  - dbt prod (BigQuery) - is triggered on pushes into the `master-bigquery` branch, is executed in BigQuery
   - raw data generation tool to simulate a data flow typical for real existing projects

 <p align="center">
     <img src="img/demo_project_dag.png" width="750">